goessner/mdmath/README.md

 ## Features
 Simplify the process of authoring and live previewing markdown documents containing math formulas.
-This extension is a comfortable tool for scientists and engineers with markdown as their first choice document format.
+This extension is a comfortable tool for scientists, engineers and students with markdown as their first choice document format.

 * Inline math by `$ ... $`